-Emmanuel Lubezki, ASC, AMC won in the Theatrical Release category for his spectacular work on The Revenant.
+Emmanuel Lubezki, ASC, AMC (seen at top of the page) won in the Theatrical Release category for his work on The Revenant.
 The award was presented by actor Javier Bardem; this marks the third consecutive win for Lubezki, who won last year for Birdman and the previous year for Gravity.
 Lubezki has also won in the feature category for The Tree of Life and Children of Men, making him the most awarded cinematographer to date in the ASC’s feature-film category.

 “From my perspective, shooting Revenant was an amazing experience,” said Lubezki.
 “The most important thing was to have Alejandro [González Iñárritu] as director — his passion, his incredible energy.
 I have to share a big, big chunk of the award with him for taking me on that incredible journey.”
 He also gave a shout-out to actor Leonardo DiCaprio and many members of his crew.